 As a dating coach for women, I get loads of emails from women who are confused by the mixed signals men send, especially about texting.
 For example, you meet a guy online who wants to text all day and night, but he never asks to meet you.
 Or maybe you've had one date with a guy that went really well.
-Then he resorts to texting, but hasn’t asks you out again.
+Either way, he then resorts to texting ... without asking you out again.
 What's up with that?

 The examples above present two separate issues and I'll explain each one below.
-But first, while texting can be a lot of fun, to build a true relationship, you need to spend quality time with a new man.
+While texting can be a lot of fun, to build a true relationship, you need to spend quality time with a new man.
 Texting is a supplement to your other communication options, but it simply cannot replace those romantic face-to-face visits.

-1) He Texts, But Doesn’t Ask to Meet You.
 Let's say you connect with an interesting man online.
 You go from emailing to texting with some very fun exchanges.
-The conversation is creative, funny, and exciting.
+The conversation is creative, funny and exciting.
 Days go by and sometimes weeks.
 He talks about getting together, but ne never actually asks you out.

 Don't fall into this trap.
 If he doesn't ask to talk on the phone and then meet you within 10 days, you have a couple of choices.
 You can stop answering his texts and move on.
 Or you can suggest talking on the phone and then meeting to see if there is chemistry.